Is Bali Safe for Travelers?

 Basically, some listings advertise non-existent properties, using images and descriptions of real ones.
 Similarly, fake agents offer properties they have no affiliation with.
 After receiving the deposit, scammers disappear.

-To avoid these scams, always verify the agent’s credentials and affiliation with legitimate agencies like AREBI.
 Always visit the properties in person to confirm legitimacy.
 And, remember, if a price seems too good to be true, it likely is.

 Visa Scam